 Bank Bailouts, Bail-Ins, or No Regulatory Intervention?
 A Dynamic Model and Empirical Tests of Optimal Regulation

-We develop and test a dynamic model of optimal regulatory design of three regimes to deal with distress of large banking organizations.
-These are 1) bailout, as under TARP; 2) bail-in, as under Orderly Liquidation Authority; and 3) no regulatory intervention, as under Financial CHOICE Act.
-We ﬁnd that no regulatory intervention is suboptimal relative to the other two regimes and that only bail-in provides incentives for banks to rebuild capital preemptively during distress.
-Empirical tests of changes in capital ratios and speeds of adjustment when shifting from the pre-crisis bailout regime to the post-crisis bail-in regime corroborate model predictions.
+We develop a dynamic model of bank capital structure under three optimally-designed regulatory regimes to deal with potential bank default.
+These are bailout, where government provides capital; bail-in, with private-sector funds; and no regulatory intervention, allowing failure.
+We find that only under optimally-designed bail-in do banks recapitalize during distress.
+Their pre-commitment to recapitalize reduces debt costs and increases debt capacity.
+Additionally, no regulatory intervention is suboptimal for all agents relative to other regimes.
+Empirical tests of changes in bank capital ratios and speeds of adjustment when shifting from the pre-crisis bailout regime to the post-crisis bail-in regime corroborate model predictions.

 Keywords: Banks, Bailouts, Bail-Ins, OLA, Bankruptcy, Regulation, Capital Structure